the-fearless-knight/mass/README.md

 <H2>This script is still in alpha stage, it will be improved soon.</H2>

 <h2>Mass</h2>
-A wrapper script for the amass tool to enumerate subdomains
+A wrapper script for the amass tool to enumerate subdomains\n

 The OWASP Amass link: <a href="https://github.com/owasp-amass/amass">https://github.com/owasp-amass/amass</a>